Prince Harry Teams Up With Oprah For New Series About Mental Health

 The Duke of Sussex, Prince Harry, will team up with Oprah Winfrey for a new series where the two will explore the topic of mental health.
-The multi-part documentary series will focus on mental wellness and mental illness reported the official Instagram of both Prince Harry and Meghan Markle.
+The multi-part documentary series will focus on mental wellness and mental illness, reported the official Instagram of both Prince Harry and Meghan Markle.

-In a statement from Kensington Palace, the Instagram post revealed that Prince Harry and Winfrey are partners, co-creators and executive producers on the series, with an expected launch date of 2020 on Apple.
+In a statement from Kensington Palace, the Instagram post revealed that Prince Harry and Winfrey are partners, co-creators, and executive producers on the series, with an expected launch date of 2020 on Apple.

-The post noted that the two have been quietly working together on the series for several months are very interested in shining a light on an affliction that is stigmatized around the world.
+The post noted that the two have been quietly working together on the series for several months and are very interested in shining a light on an affliction that is stigmatized around the world.
 The prince has taken the platform of mental health very seriously ever since he first spoke of his own struggles in March 2017.

 The Telegraph reported that Prince Harry sought counseling after what he called “20 years of not thinking about the death of my mother, Diana, and two years of total chaos in my life.”